 Top 20 Commodity Trading Advisor programs are up 7.3% on the average year-to-date, according to data provided by BarclayHedge.
-Uncertainty about the convexity of CTA returns in increasing amid rising correlation with stock market returns.
+Uncertainty about the convexity of CTA returns is increasing amid rising correlation with stock market returns.

-Average top 20 CTA annual performance chart is shown below from Jan 1987 to May 2021 (estimate):
+The average top 20 CTA annual performance chart is shown below from Jan 1987 to May 2021 (estimate):

-After a four year losing streak, top 20 CTAs gained 6.7% on average in 2019, 5% in 2020 and are up 7.3% this year (Jan – May estimate.)
-However, since 2004, annualized return of top 20 CTAs is about 2.5%.
+After a four-year losing streak, the top 20 CTAs gained 6.7% on average in 2019, and 5% in 2020 and are up 7.3% this year (Jan – May estimate.)
+However, since 2004, an annualized return of the top 20 CTAs is about 2.5%.
 By comparison, S&P 500 annualized return in the same period is 10%.

-Specifically, although correlation of CTA and S&P 500 returns since 1987 is nearly 0, after 2012 it is 0.369.
+Specifically, although the correlation of CTA and S&P 500 returns since 1987 is nearly 0, after 2012 it is 0.369.
 This rise in correlation may be problematic but not indicative of what may occur in the next equities bear market.

-Although there has been significance convexity in the past, there are four data points with negative S&P 500 returns that also have negative CTA returns.
+Although there has been significant convexity in the past, there are four data points with negative S&P 500 returns that also have negative CTA returns.
 These may be noise but enough to raise the uncertainty level.

 CTA performance data source: BarclayHedge